wxxiao33/sample/README.md

   The database contains three tables, courses, subjects and instructors.
 Each table has columns specified by the data source.
 Some of the columns are not existing in the json file, I still create them in the table, in case we need them later.
 But they are not shown on the webpages

+  A Part table is create to represent the many to many relation between courses and subjects

 * Database initialization

   The data is extracted from 3 JSON files, each of them contains an array of hashes.
 And each hash is a data entree.
 The json file is stored in ./datafile